TALK TO SALES+44 7852 546967

 Emergency evacuation

-Emergency evacuation coverage is essential.
-In the event of a serious medical emergency, your insurance should cover transportation to the nearest suitable medical facility.
+In the event of a severe medical crisis, your insurance must cover transportation to the nearest suitable medical facility.
 Repatriation ensures you can return to your home country for treatment if necessary.

 Telemedicine